 Protecting consumers and

 In the event that a resolution is not reached, however, there are further options open to the consumer, the details of which are set out in the Code.
 Please note that if you decide to take legal action against the company we will not be able to take your complaint forward.

 This scheme has been set up with the intention of providing a means of complaint resolution that should be cheaper, faster and more effective than court action.
 Nothing in this Code prevents the consumer from seeking a legal remedy to their complaint, if they consider this to be the more appropriate action.
-A diagram showing the complaints procedure can be found here.
+A diagram showing the complaints procedure can be found below.

-Please note that we will not share your personal data with any other body under any circumstances unless you specifically give us your permission to do so in writing.
+In the event that the complaint is of a technical nature, the scheme administrator will seek the consumer's consent for the details to be shared with the relevant MCS certification body and the relevant trading standards department.Please note that we will not share your personal data with any other body under any circumstances unless you specifically give us your permission to do so in writing.
 We comply with the key principles of the Data Protection Act 1988.
 See the relevant guidance from the Information Commissioner in this respect.

 The way we handle your complaint will depend to some extent on its nature and when we receive it.
 The diagram here shows you how we decide on the process, and how we work jointly with MCS and the certification bodies to resolve complaints.